I don’t suppose many people in America have given a talk about Oscar Wilde in a place where Oscar Wilde also gave a talk.

 No appointment was necessary, because, harmoniously, the Summer School had already scheduled a reception at the property, a regular stop on their itinerary.

-The house is a historic and ornamental mixture of styles once owned by the noted architect Richard Morris Hunt, and is called Hypotenuse owing to its angular orientation.
+The house is a historic and ornamental mixture of styles which was once owned by the noted architect Richard Morris Hunt: it is called Hypotenuse owing to its angular orientation on the street corner.

 As we mingled and imbibed, and imbibed and mingled, I learned how Waring, like many of his contemporaries, had kept a home in Newport as a vacation “cottage”.